-Cerebral Palsy is a long-lasting disorder that affects muscle tone movement, and motor skills (the ability to move in a coordinated and purposeful way).
-Cerebral Palsy is one of the most common congenital (existing before birth) disorders of childhood and can also lead to other health issues such as speech, vision and hearing problems and can extend to learning disabilities in children.
-There is no cure for cerebral palsy, but treatment, therapy, special equipment and in some cases, surgery can help children who are living with the condition.
+Cerebral Palsy is a long-lasting disorder that affects muscle tone movement and motor skills.
+Motor skills are the ability to move in a coordinated and purposeful way.
+It is one of the most congenital (existing before birth) disorders of childhood.
+It can also lead to other health issues such as speech, vision and hearing problems.
+These can extend to learning disabilities in children.
+There is no cure for cerebral palsy.
+However treatment, therapy, special equipment and in some cases, surgery can help children who are living with the condition.

-In legal terms, there are two types of cerebral palsy cases – Cerebral Palsy cases caused by negligence on the part of the health professional and non-negligent cases Cerebral Palsy.
+In legal terms there are two types of cerebral palsy cases.
+They are caused by negligence on the part of health professionals and non-negligent cases.

-In some cases, Cerebral Palsy is caused by medical negligence on the part of the doctor, nurse or midwife.
-There are a number of different mistakes, actions, misjudgments that can be made by the health professional during a mother’s pregnancy, labour and delivery or the baby’s immediate post-natal that can cause cerebral palsy, these can include:
+In some cases, Cerebral Palsy is caused by negligence on the part of the doctor, nurse or midwife.
+There are a number of different mistakes, actions, misjudgements that can be made by the health professional during a mother’s pregnancy, labour and delivery or the baby’s immediate postnatal care that can cause cerebral palsy these can include:

-- Failure to recognise/treat/respond to a mother’s high blood pressure or toxaemia (toxaemia – blood poisoning from a bacterial infection)
+- Failure to recognise/treat/respond to a mother’s high blood pressure or toxaemia (this is blood poisoning from a bacterial infection).

 - Misuse of Oxytocin/Syncline used to induce or accelerate labour.